golemfoundation/octant/client/README.md

 Ensure that the `.env`  file is present.
 See `.env.template`.

+`VITE_IS_USING_LOCAL_CONTRACTS` sets network used by the application to local environment.
+Please note that this option does not work currently, so unexpected behavior might occur.
+Local environment with contracts, server, is not currently operational as per `contracts/README.md`.

+`VITE_NETWORK` sets network used by the application.
+Supported values are 'Goerli' and 'Sepolia' with the latter being default.
+Whenever different value is set, app sets 'Sepolia' anyway.

+`VITE_IS_USING_LOCAL_CONTRACTS` set to `true` overrides `VITE_NETWORK`.

 ## Proposals

 The app fetches proposals addresses from the contract and their data (name, description, etc.) from IPFS.
 Current expected schema of proposal coming from IPFS is as follows: